1. Software Toolchain Setup

 Re-Packaging the IP Core

-AMD Vivado / ISIM - Incremental Compilation of Simulation Sources
+1. Incremental Compilation of Simulation Sources (ISIM)

 When using AMD Vivado (ISIM for simulation) make sure to TURN OFF "incremental compilation" (Project SettingSimulationAdvanced → _Enable incremental compilation).
 This will slow down simulation relaunch but will ensure that all application images (*_image.vhd) are reanalyzed when recompiling the NEORV32 application or bootloader.

-13. Simulating the Processor
+8. Simulating the Processor

 On the one hand, a simple smoke testbench allows ensuring that functionality is correct from a software point of view.
 That is used for running the RISC-V architecture tests, in order to guarantee compliance with the ISA specification(s).
+All required simulation sources are located in sim.

 On the other hand, VUnit and Verification Components are used for verifying the functionality of the various peripherals from a hardware point of view.